 Photo: Ben Thompson

 I hold steadfast to a belief that artists can serve as the conscience of our times, and create work that speaks a people's truth in contrast to official lies.
-All we have is our memory against a celebrated and imposed amnesia, and it's my job to remember.
-I aspire to forge performances that exemplify a divine marriage between experimental form and socially conscious content.
-I cannot bask in a privilege I'm not afforded to make experimental theater about nothing because the urgency confronting my brown body and my immigrant community is far from abstract. -El JTT
+All we have is our memory against a celebrated and imposed amnesia, and as an artist, it's my job to remember.

 As writer, poet, journalist, renegade scholar, educator, visual and performance artist, José Torres-Tama explores the effects of mass media on race relations, the underbelly of the “North American Dream” mythology, and the anti-immigrant hysteria currently gripping the United States of Amnesia, which seduces you to embrace forgetting.